mms-fcul/MembIT/README.md

 Reports the thickness of each Monolayer.
 This thickness is reported according to the radial distance between the protein and the membrane atoms.
-The thickness is defined as the difference between the z coordinate average of Monolayer1 and Monolayer2 atoms within a given xy window.
+The thickness is defined as the difference between the z-coordinate average of Monolayer1 and Monolayer2 atoms within a given xy window.

 ### Simplethickness